test-bench/mruby-ruby-compat/Eventide-Progress.md

 ### Fixtures

+- :heavy_check_mark: schema-fixtures
-- :grey_question: entity-projection-fixtures
+- :heavy_check_mark: entity-projection-fixtures
-- :grey_question: messaging-fixtures
+- :heavy_check_mark: messaging-fixtures
-- :grey_question: schema-fixtures

 ## A Note About Standard Libraries

 The following standard libraries are included in one or more projects, and have to be compiled in to MRuby in order to run:

 - English
+- JSON
 - OpenStruct
 - Pretty print
 - SecureRandom
 - StringIO
+- Tempfile / Tmpdir
 - Time
+- YAML

 To ensure the require statement (i.e. `require "pp"`) functions, the libraries must be added to `spec.cc.flags` in `build_config.rb`: